LemmySmackett/LemmySmackettCom/content/stories/mature/bodycount_app.md

 mature: true
 extreme: false
 ---
-"Dude, have you seen this?
+Dude, have you seen this?
 The number one app in the world is Yelp for Dudes."

 "Eh?"